clamsproject/mmif/specifications/index.md

 }
 ```

 Each view has a unique identifier.
 Annotation elements in the view have identifiers unique to the view and these elements can be uniquely referred to from outside the view by using the view identifier and the annotation element identifier, separated by a colon.
-For example, if the view above has an annotation with identfier "a8" then it can be referred to from outside the view by using "v1:a8".
+For example, if the view above has an annotation with identifier "a8" then it can be referred to from outside the view by using "v1:a8".

 Here are a few general principles relevant to views: